 Crop and soil management

-The bulk of the CO2 Eq. emitted through crop and soil management is in the form of N2O.
+The bulk of the CO2e emitted via crop and soil management is in the form of N2O.
 Nitrous oxide is produced naturally in the soil but is influenced by human activities that increase soil mineral nitrogen.
 The EPA considers the following activities to directly increase the amount of N2O emissions: fertilization, application of manure or other organic materials, retention of crop residues, production of nitrogen-fixing crops and forages, and cultivation of soils with high organic matter content.
 Other practices that directly affect N2O emissions are irrigation, drainage, tillage practices and fallowing of land.
 Practices that indirectly increase N2O emissions are volatilization and subsequent atmospheric deposition of applied nitrogen, and surface runoff and leaching of applied nitrogen.

 Cropland emits more N2O per acre than grassland, but the United States has more acres of grassland than cropland.
-Cropland accounts for about 69 percent of direct N2O emissions even though it constitutes only 49 percent of agricultural land.
-Grassland constitutes 51 percent of agricultural land but accounts for only 31 percent of direct N2O emissions.
+Cropland accounts for about 61 percent of direct N2O emissions even though it constitutes only 47 percent of agricultural land.
+Grassland constitutes 53 percent of agricultural land but accounts for only 39 percent of direct N2O emissions.

-Direct N2O emissions tend to be high in the Corn Belt (because of nitrogen fertilization on corn and nitrogen fixation in soybean cropping), where irrigation is prevalent, and where land is intensively cropped (such as portions of California and states along the Mississippi River Valley).
+Direct N2O emissions tend to be high in the Corn Belt (because of nitrogen fertilization on corn and nitrogen fixation in soybean cropping), where irrigation is prevalent, and where land is intensively cropped (such as portions of California and of states along the Mississippi Valley).

 Nitrous oxide is produced from organic nitrogen in both manure and urine.
 Solid manure management systems produce N2O because they have both aerobic and anaerobic decomposition that nitrifies and then denitrifies the nitrogen in the manure and urine.

-Carbon dioxide equivalent emissions from manure management.
+Carbon dioxide equivalent emissions by manure management.

 Methane emissions by livestock type.